Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Adenocarcinoma, NOS

-Adenocarcinoma, NOS, is a salivary gland carcinoma that shows glandular or ductal differentiation but lacks the prominence of any of the morphologic features that characterize the other, more specific carcinoma types.
+Adenocarcinoma, NOS, is a salivary gland carcinoma that shows glandular or ductal differentiation but lacks the prominence of any of the morphological features that characterize the other, more specific carcinoma types.
 The diagnosis of adenocarcinoma, NOS, is essentially one of exclusion.
 In an AFIP review of cases, adenocarcinoma, NOS, was second only to mucoepidermoid carcinoma in frequency among malignant salivary gland neoplasms.[

 Patients with tumors in the major salivary glands typically present with solitary, painless masses.[